ILIAS-eLearning/ILIAS/src/UI/Component/Input/README.md

 The model used for implementing inputs in the UI-framework is build by five basic
 blocks:

-* A *field* defines, which visual input elements a user can see, which constrains are put on those fields and which values developers on the server side retrive from these inputs.
+* A *field* defines, which visual input elements a user can see, which constraints are put on those fields and which values developers on the server side retrieve from these inputs.
 * A *container*  defines, which means of submitting the forms are used and how the fields are displayed together.
-* A *constraints* puts some restriction on the values supplied by the user.
+* A *constraint* puts some restriction on the values supplied by the user.
   Constraints can also be used independently from the UI-framework, as they are [implemented in their own library](src/Validation/README.md).
 * A *transformation* defines, how a value supplied by the user should be processed.